bitwalker/timex/README.md

 ## Overview ##

-This is a draft implementation of two modules for Elixir that are going to deal with all aspects of working with dates and time intervals.
+This is a draft implementation of a Date/Time library for Elixir that will deal with all aspects of working with dates and time intervals.

 Basically, the `Date` module is for dealing with dates.
-It supports getting current date in any time zone, calculating time intervals between two dates, shifting a date by some amount of seconds/hours/days/years towards past and future.
-As Erlang provides support only for the Gregorian calendar, that's what I'm going to stick to for the time being.
+It supports getting current date in any time zone, converting between timezones while taking Daylight Savings Time offsets into account, calculating time intervals between two dates, shifting a date by some amount of seconds/hours/days/years towards past and future, etc. As Erlang provides support only for the Gregorian calendar, that's what timex currently supports, but it is possible to add additional calendars if needed.

-Support for working with time zones is not finalized.
-Although there is no time zone database yet, you may create time zones by manually specifying offset and name and it'll work correctly, i.e. you'll be able to convert between time zones, format dates to strings, etc.

 The `Time` module supports a finer grain level of calculations over time intervals.
 It is going to be used for timestamps in logs, measuring code executions times, converting time units, and so forth.